pkrysztofiak/rxjavafx-tutorial/README.md

 ### ObservableValue changes
 Up to this point we only have worked with events.
 There is some metadata on event emissions that can be useful, but we are not quite working with data in the traditional sense.
 JavaFX has many implementations of its ObservableValue<T> type.
 This is essentially a wrapper around a mutable value of a type T , and it notifies any listeners when the value changes.
 This provides a perfect opportunity to hook a listener onto it and make a reactive stream of value changes.
-Let's create a simple ComboBox and hoop up to it's value property.
+Let's create a simple ComboBox and hook up to it's value property.
 ```java
 	ComboBox<String> comboBox = new ComboBox<>(FXCollections.observableArrayList("Alpha", "Beta", "Gamma", "Delta", "Epsilon"));
 	StackPane stackPane = new StackPane(comboBox);